carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 Machine learning has quickly become an integral part of the technology industry and is used throughout many aspects of society.
 Here are a just a few examples that we may take for granted during our daily lives:

-* Banks look for trends in our transaction data to detect outliers that may be fraudulent
+* Banks look for trends in transaction data to detect outliers that may be fraudulent
-* Email inboxes use text to classify whether an email is spam or not, and adjust their parameters based upon how we flag emails
+* Email inboxes use text to classify whether an email is spam or not, and adjust their classification rules based upon how we flag emails
 * Travel apps use live and historic data to predict traffic, travel times, and journey routes
-* Retail companies and streaming services use our data to recommend new content we might like based upon our demographic and historical preferences
+* Retail companies and streaming services use data to recommend new content we might like based upon our demographic and historical preferences
 * Image, object, and pattern recognition is used to identify humans and vehicles, capture text, generate subtitles, and much more
 * Self-driving cars and robots use object detection and performance feedback to improve their interaction with the world